BU-Spark/CS506-Fall2020-Projects/parking_lots/PklotClassifier/README.md

   2. Put a folder of all the images into this 'predict' folder, so the 'predict' folder will contain a folder of images.

   3. Run the pklotClassifier.py and it will create a 'P' and a 'NP' folder, which contains corresponding images.
-Basically the python file will move the images from the predict directory into their classified folder.
+Basically the script will move the images from the predict directory into their classified folder.